Pon-Dinesh-kumar/100-days-of-front-end/log.md

 CSS animations provide an engaging and interactive way to enhance the user experience on web pages.
 It's fascinating to see how animations can bring elements to life and make them more visually appealing.
 I'm excited to continue exploring and mastering CSS animations!

 #100DaysOfCode #CSS #Animations #WebDevelopment

+## Day 68: Browser-Specific CSS [DD.MM.YYYY]

+Today's Topics:
+- Explored browser-specific CSS properties such as `-webkit`, `-moz`, and `-ms` prefixes.
+- Implemented custom styling for different browsers using targeted CSS rules.

+Thoughts:
+Today's focus on browser-specific CSS was eye-opening.
+It's crucial to consider cross-browser compatibility to ensure a consistent user experience.
+I'm excited to dive deeper into this topic and master the art of creating browser-friendly websites.

+Progress:
+I'm making steady progress in my CSS journey and gaining valuable knowledge along the way.
+Excited for the challenges and learning opportunities that lie ahead!

+#100DaysOfCode #CSS #BrowserCompatibility #WebDevelopment